 The Animal Friendly License Plate was created when the Oklahoma legislature enacted the Pet Overpopulation Fund in 2004.
 Sale of Animal Friendly License plates is one method of accruing funds to combat Oklahoma’s Pet Overpopulation Crises.

 In addition to participating in and fully supporting the overall mission of the Oklahoma Historical Society to preserve and perpetuate the history of Oklahoma and its people, the museum collects, preserves and interprets the complete history of Oklahoma for everyone.
+The OVMA currently has a display of historical instruments and materials used by veterinarians throughout the history of Oklahoma.

 To honor Jana Black and her 20 years of service to the OVMA the Jana S. Black Memorial Scholarship has been established with the Oklahoma State University Foundation.